 You'll be thirsty after all that walking, so stop for a cup of Bicerin (a local drink made from coffee, chocolate, and cream) or a tea at one of the many beautiful cafes in town.
 After a little rest at home, you can't help but indulge in a spritz or the classic glass of vermouth at aperitivo hour with your partner or friends.

 Keep the night going with a late dinner at one of the excellent restaurants in town and indulge in local Piemontese delicacies.
 If restaurants are still closed, no fret.
 Pickup takeaway to enjoy in the comfort of your apartment.
-Check out my full guide for how to spend a weekend in Turin if you're here for a short visit.

 How Much Are Housing Costs in Turin?